kanadamprathima/Backstage/README.md

 # Todo App

-- This is a simple Todo app built with Node.js and Prisma ORM.
+- This is a Todo app built with Typescript, Node.js and Prisma ORM.
 The app allows users to create, read, update, and delete tasks.

 # Technologies Used